simonkaspersen/Logging-to-Application-Insight-in-ASP.NET-Core/README.md

 * **NLog.Web:AspNetCore** - Adds helpers and layout renderes for the ASP.NET core platform
 * **Lightinject** - IOC-container
 * **Lightinject.Microsoft.AspNetCore.Hosting** - Enables Lightinject to be used in ASP.NET core applications
-* **Microsoft.ApplicationInsight.AspNetCore** - Official package work working with Azure Application Insight
+* **Microsoft.ApplicationInsight.AspNetCore** - Official package for working with Azure Application Insight
 * **Microsoft.ApplicationInsight.NLogTarget** - Allowing you to send NLog messages to Application Insight

 # Steps